powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/ra-usage-limits-filler.md

 ### Define the binary variable

-Force the binary to 1 if optimal setpoint should be different from pre-perimeter setpoint:
+Force the binary to 1 if optimal set-point should be different from pre-perimeter set-point:

 $$
 \begin{equation}